Digital money for seniors

 Banking is one of the areas reluctant internet users may feel the most uncomfortable with.
 After all, it’s their money we’re talking about.
-They may have embraced or become more familiar with video calling or streaming TV, but still prefer to go into a branch for banking tasks – despite banks urging customers to use online channels during the coronavirus outbreak.
+They may have embraced or become more familiar with video calling or streaming TV, but still prefer to go into a branch for banking tasks.

 Benefits of using online banking for seniors

 Adopting a new form of money management can be daunting for anyone.
 As such, it’s important to understand what benefits come with a swap to the world of online banking.
-Some advantages of online banking, which seniors might not be aware of include:
+Some advantages of online banking include:

 - The ability to check your account from anywhere.
 While monthly paper statements help you stay on top of your finances to a point, online banking makes it possible to check how much money is coming out of an account on a daily basis.
 This is particularly handy if a person needs to make a big payment but isn’t sure if they have the necessary funds in their account.

 - Transferring money quickly (even overseas).
-With international travel being common, it could be that many rarely get the chance to see their family.
+Although international travel is more common than ever, it could be that many rarely get the chance to see their family.
 If they have children or grandchildren living overseas, but want to treat them to something nice, online banking makes it quick and easy.
 The same is true if they’re in the UK.

 - Paying bills instantly.
 A mobile banking app will save contact addresses, institution names, and even the basic personal details of friends and family.
 This makes it easy to quickly pay bills that are owed.
 What’s more, it’s even possible to set up standing orders – meaning there’s far less admin needed to make bill payments.